giantswarm/docs/src/content/ui-api/management-api/crd/awsclusters.infrastructure.giantswarm.io.md

 </div>

 <div class="annotation-description">
 <p>This annotation is used for configuring time pause between rolling a single batch during ASG update.
 The value must be in ISO 8601 duration format, e. g. &ldquo;PT5M&rdquo; for five minutes or &ldquo;PT10S&rdquo; for 10 seconds.
-See <a href="https://docs.giantswarm.io/guides/fine-tuning-upgrade-disruption-on-aws/">Fine Tuning Upgrades</a> and <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-updatepolicy.html#cfn-attributes-updatepolicy-rollingupdate-maxbatchsize">AWS Documentation</a> for additional information.</p>
+See <a href="https://docs.giantswarm.io/advanced/upgrade-disruption/">fine-tuning upgrade disruption</a> and <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-updatepolicy.html#cfn-attributes-updatepolicy-rollingupdate-maxbatchsize">AWS documentation</a> for additional information.</p>

 </div>